 One White Female between the ages of 50 and 60

-This bible was most likely written by Lucy Eugenia Williams who married Maj.
-William H. Polk, the brother of President
+The bible below was most likely written by Lucy Eugenia Williams who married Maj.
+William H. Polk, the brother of

 of Elizabeth Norfleet Hunter Williams.